Zupanjac/lvl1/README.md

 ## Overview

-This project shows the usage of python to create my favorite movie page with name, poster, additional info and trailer which will open if you click on the poster
+This project shows the usage of python to create my favorite movie page with name, poster, additional info and trailer which will open if you click on the poster image

 ![Example](https://github.com/Zupanjac/lvl1/blob/master/Movie.png)